Wyoming Military and Veterans Benefits

 Is a Wyoming Resident performing service in the uniformed service

-Members of the immediate Family of those personnel identified above
+Members of the immediate Family of those personnel identified above; and

 Grants are for emergencies only and will be considered for Service members or Families whose financial hardships are directly related to state or federal military duty.

-Wyoming Veterans' Guardianships: The Uniform Veterans' Guardianship Act has been adopted in Wyoming and governs the handling of guardianship estates of wards that are beneficiaries under the laws administered by the U. S. Department of Veterans Affairs (VA).
+Wyoming Veterans' Guardianships: The Uniform Veterans' Guardianship Act has been adopted in Wyoming and governs the handling of guardianship estates of wards that are beneficiaries under the laws administered by the VA.
 The VA is a party in interest in any proceeding brought under this Act.
 Guardians can have no more than five wards, and regular accountings must be made.
 W.S.
 3-6-101 through 3-6-109

-Veterans' Home of Wyoming: The Veterans' Home of Wyoming (VHW) is a 117 bed assisted living facility situated in the beautiful foothills of the Bighorn Mountains; the VHW proudly stands ready to serve our Veterans.
+Veterans' Home of Wyoming: The Veterans' Home of Wyoming (VHW) is a 117-bed assisted living facility situated in the beautiful foothills of the Bighorn Mountains.
 The home, built on the grounds of the former Fort McKinney is located three miles west of Buffalo, Wyoming on U.S. Highway 16.
+There are 2-room suites for married couples and private rooms for single residents.

 Veterans interested in joining the VHW community are encouraged to call VHW at 307-684-5511.
-They can request a pre-admission packet to fill out and return with copies of DD-214, recent history and physical, income verification, proof of Medicare A, B or D, and other documents.
+They can request a pre-admission packet to fill out and return with copies of their DD214, recent history and physical, income verification, proof of Medicare A, B or D, and other documents.

 After these materials are returned to VHW, the potential resident is invited to VHW for a two-day trial stay.
 This step gives both the resident and facility a chance to see if the admission will be a fit on a full-time basis.
 Following the two-day stay, the facility will give permission to admit, ask for further information, or deny the admission.